stevencombs/retrocombs.github.io/mega65/mega65.md

 I use my DevKit not in the true developer sense, but rather to help spread the word of why every Commodore retro-computing fan needs to start saving their pennies and of course selfishly, to have a great time learning about this computer that "could have been."
 Want information on the MEGA65?
 Check out [the official page](https://www.mega65.org).

 I've created [much content](https://www.stevencombs.com/mega65) about the MEGA65.
 This page collects all my MEGA65 content onto a single quick reference page and will become the starting point for "all my things MEGA65."
-Book mark the page now.
+Bookmark/Favorite the page now.
 Go ahead.
 I'll wait.
 Done?
 Great, let's continue on to the content.

 ## Links to Posts